 On 23 February 2024, BIS (in coordination with the EU, UK, and Japan) updated the Common High Priority Items List, identified for heightened risk of diversion to Russia, to include HS codes for Computer Numerical Control (CNC) machine tools.
 This addition increased the list to 50 HS codes, which are divided into four tiers.
-The full list is available here and BIS' previous guidance on this topic is available here, here, and here.
+The full list is available here and here.